manahelhehe/manahelhehe/README.md

 # Hi there, I’m Manahel 👋 🌷

-🎓 *BS CS Student @ NUST ’29*
+🎓 *BS CS Student @ NUST ’29 (SEECS)*
 📍 Islamabad, Pakistan

 ## 💻 About Me
 - Currently learning *C, C++, Python, and HTML*
-- Excited about the intersection of *technology & human experience*
+- Excited to see new manners of *technology & human experience interaction*
-- Hoping to grow into a *UX Engineer*🦢 (blending design + development)
+- Hoping to grow into a *UX Engineer*🦢 (blending my passion and my degree)
-- Big fan of novels📚 (especially fiction — they keep my imagination alive)
+- Big fan of novels📚 (especially fiction, they offer some respite)

 ## 🛠 Tech Skills (so far)
 - *Languages:* C, C++, Python, HTML